Bill Veeck: St. Louis Browns

 What is beyond dispute is that as soon as Anheuser-Busch closed on its purchase of the Cardinals, Veeck knew he was finished in St. Louis.
 He quickly realized that with Anheuser-Busch's wealth behind them, the Cardinals now had more financial resources than he could even begin to match, especially since he had no other source of income.
 Reluctantly, he decided to move the Browns elsewhere.
-As a preliminary step, he sold Sportsman's Park to the Cardinals.
+As a preliminary step, he sold Sportsman's Park to the Cardinals, who would eventually rename it as the first incarnation of Busch Stadium.

 At first Veeck considered moving the Browns back to Milwaukee (where they had played their inaugural season in 1901).
-Milwaukee used recently built Milwaukee County Stadium in an attempt to entice the Browns.
+Milwaukee recently built Milwaukee County Stadium in an attempt to entice a major league franchise.

 However, the decision was in the hands of the Boston Braves, the parent team of the Brewers.
-Under major league rules of the time, the Braves held the major league rights to Milwaukee.
+Under Major League rules of the time, the Braves held the major league rights to Milwaukee.
 The Braves wanted another team with the same talent if the Brewers were shut down, and an agreement was not made in time for the start of the 1953 season.
 Ironically, a few weeks later, the Braves themselves moved to Milwaukee.
 St. Louis was known to want the team to stay, so some in St. Louis campaigned for the removal of Veeck.

-Undaunted, Veeck got in touch with a group that was looking to bring a Major League franchise to Baltimore, Maryland.
+Undaunted, Veeck got in touch with a group that was looking to bring a major league franchise to Baltimore, Maryland.
 After the 1953 season, Veeck agreed in principle to sell half his stock to Baltimore attorney Clarence Miles, the front man of the Baltimore group, and his other partners.
 He would have remained the principal owner, with approximately a 40% interest.
 Even though league president Will Harridge told him approval was certain, only four owners—two short of the necessary six for passage—supported it.
 Realizing the other owners simply wanted him out of the picture (indeed, he was facing threats of having his franchise canceled), Veeck agreed to sell his entire stake to Miles' group, who then moved the Browns to Baltimore, where they were renamed as the Orioles, which has been their name ever since.